Ashland (OH) Municipal Court

 Court staff can provide you with information on how you may have an attorney appointed to represent you in a criminal case if you are unable to afford one.

-In criminal/traffic, civil, and small claims cases, court staff can provide you with the number of the local bar association, legal aid society, and other services where you may be able to obtain legal advice or legal information.
+In criminal/traffic, civil, and small claims cases, court staff can provide you with the number of the local bar association and other organizations where you may be able to obtain legal advice or legal information.

 Court staff can provide you with court forms and general instructions on how to complete and file those forms with the court.
-Additionally, court staff can check your filings for completeness (e.g., signature, notarization, etc.).
+Additionally, court staff can check your filings for completeness and basic compliance with court rules (e.g., whether the filing has been signed, whether the filing has been notarized, etc.).

 Court staff can provide you with court calendars and schedules, as well as information on how to schedule a hearing.